mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 that appears to be irremediably moronic is in there due to some strange historical reasons.
-And the first "code reading" that I do aim to do just that: get me in a position where the code changes are wrapped in a context that fits in my mind.
+And the first "code reading" that I do aims unfold the context within the code changes are wrapped.

-So to *really*® read the PR before post any comments is something that works very well for me (I guess).
+So to *really*® read the PR before posting any comments is something that works very well for me (I guess).

 ### Emphasize the goods before bashing the bads

 As alien as that concept may appear I really (want to) believe that the main concern of the code reviewer is to emphasize the good stuffs.
-This way those can find the atmosphere to they keep poping up.
+This way those delicate things can find the atmosphere to keep blooming.

 ![WOOOW!
 Just blewed me away.
 Wink!](/images/polite-code-reviewer/wow-wink.gif){: .center-image }

-IMHO it's much more effective to avoid bad coding from "happening" than just complain when it happens.
+IMHO it's way more effective to avoid bad coding from "happening" than to just complain when it happens.
 And no worries or false hopes:

 #### _bad code is going "to happen"_